akka/akka-management/docs/src/main/paradox/akka-management.md

 The main Akka Management dependency is called `akka-management`.
 By itself however it does not provide any capabilities, and you have to combine it with the management extension libraries that you want to make use of (e.g. cluster http management, or cluster bootstrap).
-This design choice was made to make users able to include only the minimal set of features that they actually want to use (and load) in their project.
+This design choice enables users to include only the minimal set of features they actually want to use (and load) in their project.

 @@dependency[sbt,Gradle,Maven] {